TutlaMC/tutla-assistant/README.md

 ## The Bot
 The Tutla Assitant bot has been a project I've worked on for a long time.
 Today, I decided to share this project.
-Tutla Assistant is a Discord Selfbot that has many QOL & Helpful commands, you can see all the commands by running `.help` on any channel.
+Tutla Assistant is a Discord Selfbot that has many QOL & Helpful commands, you can see all the commands by running `/help` on any channel.

-## UPDATE 1.5
+## UPDATE V2
 See https://github.com/TutlaMC/tutla-assistant/blob/main/changelog.md

-## Note
-This is a selfbot and break Discord's TOS, use it knowing the risks.
-Secondly, the source code provided is raw and has not been modified for your installation.
-You willl manually have to change the invite links and so on, you may want to change:
-- The Admin Command Roles
-- Invite
-- Support Links
-- Custom Discord server configurations
-- Ballsdex pings for myself

 ## Installation
 You require: